July 17, 1898– Berenice Abbott:

 In the early 1960s, the two women traveled US Highway 1 from Florida to Maine.
 Abbott shot pictures of small town and automobile related architecture.
 This project resulted in more than 2,500 photographs.
 The project brought an important record of a way of life now mostly erased.
 McCausland contributed the captions for the books: Changing New York (1939) and Greenwich Village Today And Yesterday (1949).

 Not only was Abbott a world-class, distinctive photographer, but was also an inventor and innovator.
-She developed the “distortion easel”, which created unusual effects on images developed in a darkroom, and she came up with the telescopic lighting pole, known by photographers an “autopole” to which lights can be attached at any level.
+She developed the “distortion easel”, which created unusual effects on images developed in a darkroom, and she came up with the telescopic lighting pole, known today by photographers as an “autopole,” to which lights can be attached at any level.
 Both devices are still widely used today.

 Shortly after McCausland left this world, Abbott underwent lung surgery.
 She was told by her doctors that she had to leave NYC because of the air pollution.
 She purchased a rundown house in rural Maine and she lived there until she made her exit from this incarnation in 1991.

 Abbott had continued to produce photographs after the move to Maine.
 Her last book, A Portrait Of Maine, published in 1968, was a bestseller.
-All of her books are still in print.
+Her books continue to be published.

 Abbott’s photography was straight, even if she wasn’t.
 I admire her unadorned, unmanipulated style.
 Always with a camera, she always put her art before her personal life.
 She never acknowledged her relationship with McCausland in interviews or in her own writing.
 She left an important history of a fascinating era, done in her a distinctive American style.
 Abbott seems to me to have been a real feminist hero also, stating: